 You can use a notebook to create and share data-driven stories with teammates, such as incident investigations, postmortems, runbooks, and infrastructure documentation.

-Anyone on your team may open or edit any notebook, but a notebook may only be deleted by its creator.
+Anyone on your team can open or edit any notebook, but a notebook can only be deleted by its creator.

-Edits to another user’s notebook aren’t saved automatically.
+Edits to another user’s notebook are not saved automatically.
 If you attempt to save changes to someone else’s notebook, a copy is created unless you explicitly choose to overwrite the original.

 This allows for the comparison of metrics over multiple, distinct periods of time within a single notebook.
-It allows you to easily build a coherent timeline of an event and makes notebooks particularly well suited for incident investigations.
+It allows you to build a coherent timeline of an event and makes notebooks suited for incident investigations.

 Like in the Metrics Explorer, a metric can be compared across different groups in your infrastructure.
 For example, if a metric is reporting across multiple hosts, a notebook lets you generate separate graphs that show the metric’s behavior on each host.